0xPolygon/kurtosis-cdk/DOCS.md

-# Kurtosis CDK documentation
+# Documentation

+The Kurtosis docs are live on the Polygon Knowledge Layer [here](https://docs.polygon.technology/cdk/get-started/kurtosis-experimental/overview/).

-Welcome to the Kurtosis docs.
+Follow the steps below to run the Kurtosis docs locally.

-## Running locally
+## Run docs locally

 ### Prerequisites